Clinical Phlebotomy CPST.S.STC

 Effective as of Fall 2017

 This certificate is intended to provide entry-level competency to students seeking employment in the area of phlebotomy in health care settings.
 This certificate is also intended to provide expanded competencies and proficiencies to practicing health care professionals and students enrolled in health science programs.
 The students will be required to complete 105 hours of unpaid practicum during ALH 1114 Clinical Phlebotomy Practice.
 Students who complete this course will receive a certificate of completion.
+Note: For students under age 18 there may be restrictions on participating in certain Health Sciences programs.
+Any student under age 18 must contact the program director/department chair to discuss whether he or she may enroll.

 - Perform microcollection techniques on patients in a clinical setting with consistency, successfully.